 The Unstoppable Wave of Screw Everybody Else

-So maybe a month ago, I was in CoCo Ichibanya spooning downing this massive breakfast of vegetable and grease curry.
+So maybe a month ago, I was in CoCo Ichibanya spooning down this massive breakfast of vegetable and grease curry.
 Nothing like a spice-level 4 to really chase away the blues.
 And by blues, I mean hangover, of course.
-Granted, the laminated menu and plastic pitcher of water on your table don’t exactly qualify Coco Ichi as a fine-dining experience, but still they serve up a steaming plate of deliciousness that’ll make your heart stop, literally.
+Granted, the laminated menu and plastic pitcher of water on your table don’t exactly qualify CoCo Ichi as a fine-dining experience, but still they serve up a steaming plate of deliciousness that’ll make your heart stop, literally.
 I’d highly recommend it for anyone on a budget, suffering from anorexia, or training for the Tour de France.
 If you’ve got ten bucks and need a quick 2000 calories of saturated fat, it’s the place to go.